JetBrains/kotlin-web-site/docs/topics/gradle.md

 {type="note"}

 The Kotlin plugin uses the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html), which speeds up the build process by reusing the results of the configuration phase.
-It works only on JVM and JS platforms.

 See the [Gradle documentation](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:usage) to learn how to enable the configuration cache.
 After you enable this feature, the Kotlin Gradle plugin will automatically